High Note Wealth LLC Invests $209,000 in Target Co. (NYSE:TGT)

-High Note Wealth LLC bought a new position in shares of Target Co.
-(NYSE:TGT – Free Report) in the 4th quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor bought 1,467 shares of the retailer’s stock, valued at approximately $209,000.
+High Note Wealth LLC purchased a new stake in shares of Target Co.
+(NYSE:TGT – Free Report) in the fourth quarter, according to its most recent disclosure with the SEC.
+The firm purchased 1,467 shares of the retailer’s stock, valued at approximately $209,000.

-Several other large investors have also added to or reduced their stakes in TGT.
-Healthcare of Ontario Pension Plan Trust Fund lifted its position in shares of Target by 3,577.5% during the 1st quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,471 shares of the retailer’s stock worth $312,000 after buying an additional 1,431 shares during the last quarter.
-Zions Bancorporation N.A. grew its stake in Target by 3.3% during the first quarter.
-Zions Bancorporation N.A. now owns 3,045 shares of the retailer’s stock worth $646,000 after purchasing an additional 96 shares during the period.
-Covestor Ltd grew its stake in Target by 131.7% during the first quarter.
-Covestor Ltd now owns 702 shares of the retailer’s stock worth $149,000 after purchasing an additional 399 shares during the period.
-Merit Financial Group LLC acquired a new stake in Target in the first quarter valued at approximately $208,000.
-Finally, Ergoteles LLC grew its stake in Target by 191.5% in the first quarter.
-Ergoteles LLC now owns 11,794 shares of the retailer’s stock valued at $2,503,000 after acquiring an additional 7,748 shares during the period.
-Institutional investors and hedge funds own 79.73% of the company’s stock.
+A number of other large investors have also added to or reduced their stakes in TGT.
+Sittner & Nelson LLC lifted its position in shares of Target by 150.6% in the 2nd quarter.
+Sittner & Nelson LLC now owns 213 shares of the retailer’s stock worth $28,000 after buying an additional 128 shares during the last quarter.
+Tower View Wealth Management LLC lifted its position in Target by 82.8% in the 3rd quarter.
+Tower View Wealth Management LLC now owns 234 shares of the retailer’s stock valued at $26,000 after purchasing an additional 106 shares during the last quarter.
+First Capital Advisors Group LLC. bought a new stake in Target in the 2nd quarter valued at about $31,000.
+Penserra Capital Management LLC bought a new stake in Target in the 4th quarter valued at about $35,000.
+Finally, Kenfarb & CO. lifted its position in Target by 81.3% in the 2nd quarter.
+Kenfarb & CO. now owns 290 shares of the retailer’s stock valued at $38,000 after purchasing an additional 130 shares during the last quarter.
+79.73% of the stock is owned by institutional investors and hedge funds.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, June 10th.
-Investors of record on Wednesday, May 15th will be paid a $1.10 dividend.
-This represents a $4.40 annualized dividend and a yield of 2.52%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, June 10th.
+Shareholders of record on Wednesday, May 15th will be given a dividend of $1.10 per share.
 The ex-dividend date of this dividend is Tuesday, May 14th.
-Target’s payout ratio is currently 49.27%.
+This represents a $4.40 dividend on an annualized basis and a yield of 2.52%.
+Target’s dividend payout ratio (DPR) is 49.27%.

 Wall Street Analysts Forecast Growth

-A number of research analysts have recently weighed in on the company.
-BMO Capital Markets raised their target price on Target from $145.00 to $170.00 and gave the company a “market perform” rating in a report on Wednesday, March 6th.
-JPMorgan Chase & Co. increased their price target on Target from $125.00 to $157.00 and gave the stock a “neutral” rating in a research note on Friday, March 1st.
-DA Davidson upped their price target on Target from $167.00 to $195.00 and gave the company a “buy” rating in a research report on Wednesday, March 6th.
-Morgan Stanley upped their price objective on shares of Target from $165.00 to $190.00 and gave the stock an “overweight” rating in a research report on Wednesday, March 6th.
-Finally, TheStreet upgraded shares of Target from a “c+” rating to a “b-” rating in a research report on Monday, March 4th.
-Eleven analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average target price of $179.73.
+TGT has been the topic of several recent research reports.
+Royal Bank of Canada lifted their price objective on shares of Target from $157.00 to $191.00 and gave the company an “outperform” rating in a research report on Wednesday, March 6th.
+BMO Capital Markets raised their target price on shares of Target from $145.00 to $170.00 and gave the company a “market perform” rating in a research note on Wednesday, March 6th.
+Roth Mkm raised their target price on shares of Target from $140.00 to $153.00 and gave the company a “neutral” rating in a research note on Wednesday, March 6th.
+JPMorgan Chase & Co. raised their target price on shares of Target from $125.00 to $157.00 and gave the company a “neutral” rating in a research note on Friday, March 1st.
+Finally, DA Davidson raised their target price on shares of Target from $167.00 to $195.00 and gave the company a “buy” rating in a research note on Wednesday, March 6th.
+Eleven equities research analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and an average price target of $179.73.

 Target Corporation operates as a general merchandise retailer in the United States.
 The company offers apparel for women, men, boys, girls, toddlers, and infants and newborns, as well as jewelry, accessories, and shoes; and beauty and personal care, baby gear, cleaning, paper products, and pet supplies.